-Dr. Nancy Hesters, or “Dr. Nancy” as known by her clients, has been practicing veterinary medicine for 19 years, all in clinical settings.
+Dr. Nancy Hesters, or “Dr. Nancy” as known by her clients, has been practicing veterinary medicine for over 20 years, all in clinical settings.
 From Ohio, she went to Bowling Green State University earning a B.S. in Business.
 She then completed an MBA program from the Fort Bragg branch of Golden Gate University while serving as an airborne qualified officer supporting the 82nd Airborne Division.
 Following the Army she realized her true calling was to pursue a veterinary career.
 She and her husband moved to Raleigh for her veterinary school years at N.C.
 State University.

 After gaining 10 years of experience, she and Allan decided to build Phoenix Animal Hospital, just outside of Elon and Burlington.
 The practice flourished due to the wonderful staff and support from the “small town” community.
 In 2015 they sold the practice to have more time for family and personal interests.
 She now works in a “relief” capacity and provides extra help and time off for colleagues.